 1 Boathouse Row

-Join Philadelphia-phile and experienced bike tour guide Graham Robb on an all levels bike ride highlighting history, hidden gems, and the stories of interesting places in East Fairmount Park.
-Stops include the birthplace of the park at Lemon Hill Mansion, Sedgeley Porter’s House — a little known or seen house that is the first Gothic Revival building in the US, Hatfield House, John Coltrane’s House, the Discovery Center, Smith Playhouse, as well as many of the park’s beautiful colonial-era mansions.
+The guided bike ride will highlight the history, hidden gems, and stories of interesting places in East Fairmount Park.
+Stops include the birthplace of the park at Lemon Hill Mansion, Sedgeley Porter’s House — a little-known or seen house that is the first Gothic Revival building in the US, Hatfield House, John Coltrane’s House, the Discovery Center, Smith Playhouse, as well as many of the park’s beautiful colonial-era mansions.
 Graham is a great storyteller who will share many perspectives on our park’s past, present, and future.

 TICKET PRICES: Pay what you can – $10, $15, or $20